zulip/zulip/docs/subsystems/html-templates.md

 ### Toolchain

-Handlebars is in our `package.json` and thus ends up in `node_modules`; and then we have a script, `tools/compile-handlebars-templates`, which is responsible for compiling the templates, both in production and as they change in a development environment.
+Handlebars is in our `package.json` and thus ends up in `node_modules`; We use handlebars-loader to load and compile templates during the webpack bundling stage.
+In the development environment, webpack will trigger a browser reload whenever a template is changed.

 ### Translation